ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Only the additions, deletions, and modifications made since the last sync are sent.
 3. Client receives response from server as a success or failure message.
 4. Client displays a success or failure message on the UI
-5. The following data elements will be synced:

-User on-boarding data: User ID, USB device ID, Computer ID
+5. User on-boarding data such as User ID, USB device ID, and Computer ID will be synced
 6. Alternatively, if the client machine is not online
-   * Display san error message and does not sync when a user tries to initiate a manual sync.
+   * Display an error message and does not sync when a user tries to initiate a manual sync.
    * Does not sync when an automatic sync is triggered.